 Robust studies show that restrictive eating can increase disordered eating, make us gain weight, binge eat, become totally preoccupied with food, lower our self–esteem and decrease our overall mental health (1).
-You will likely have experienced some of these yourself.
+Have experienced any of this yourself?

 So you’ve heard about this Intuitive Eating … but what is it really?

 Intuitive Eating is not a diet.
 It does not pursue weight loss and it does not control or restrict food intake.
-It’s an approach to help you get out of your head, and more into your body, removing the should / shouldn’t voices that constantly sit on your shoulders.
+It’s an approach to help you get out of your head, and more into your body, removing the should / shouldn’t voices that may constantly sit on your shoulders around food choices.

 Intuitive Eating includes mindful eating practice, where we eat in a ‘present’ state, free from distraction.
-That means putting away our phones and laptops, which can be hard I know!
+That means putting away our phones and laptops, and bringing our attention to the food we are eating!
 By fully tuning in to what we’re eating means we can listen to our hunger and fullness cues which is another important part of this practice.

 This practice is also about honouring our body’s physical and psychological needs.
 Ask yourself, what do I really want to eat NOW?
 If you feel like a slice of cake, eat the cake.
 If you feel like a Caeser salad, order the salad.
 By honouring your body’s needs and not depriving yourself of the thing you really want to eat means you’re more likely to feel satisfied!
 Hurrah.